-5. Help identify and define the cause or source.
+5. Help your children identify and define the source.

 Children get angry for many of the same reasons adults get angry.
 Anger is a normal response to all kinds of daily events that can produce fear, hurt, and frustration.
 Be careful not to overreact to your child’s anger.
 Remember that anger is a secondary emotion.

-6. Help them choose their responses and develop their own solutions.
+6. Help your children choose their responses and develop their own solutions.

 One way to initiate the sixth step might be to say, “Julie, now that you know your anger came from being frustrated with your brother, you can decide what you’re going to do about your frustration.
 What would you like to do?”

-7. Help your children with anger issues review their responses.
+7. Help your children review their response to anger.

 This is a step that many parents leave out.
 For years I was one of those parents.
 After a couple of days have passed, ask your child what he or she learned about dealing with anger from what happened.
 What went well?
 What would he or she like to have done differently?
 What did he or she learn?
 What would he or she like to do next time?